 Welcome!

-As of August 2025, I am an Assistant Professor of English at the University of Minnesota Crookston, where I also serve as the Director of the First-Year Seminar.
+I am an Assistant Professor of English at the University of Minnesota Crookston, where I also serve as the Director of the First-Year Seminar.

 Outside of academia, I enjoy painting, walking along the Red River, and watching horror films.
 If you would like to learn more, feel free to email me at aanders@umn.edu.